-Your Photo Advisor was built to help new photogs quickly learn photography and monetize their craft at lightning speed. 📷
+Your Photo Advisor was built to help photogs at all skill levels quickly learn photography and monetize their craft at lightning speed. 📷

-If you have struggled to find joy in your career, but love being behind the lens, tapping into your creativity with every photo you take, then a job in photography could be perfect for you.
-You just need to know what’s possible.
+If you have struggled to find joy in your career but love being behind the lens, tapping into your creativity with every photo you take, then a job in photography could be perfect for you.
+You only need to know what’s possible to get started.

-- Hundreds of hours of photography research to the most common questions condensed in some killer articles.
+- Hundreds of hours of photography research to the most common questions condensed into some killer articles.

 - The best resources on how to quickly get work as a photographer.